phoenixshredds/Eff-s-Tecmo-Superbowl-Records/README.md

 [] Right side interactive scroll menu of notable TSB players/records

-x[] Soundboard page with soundboard player
+[x] Soundboard page with soundboard player
     [] HTML structure with buttons, types and IDs for each sound [] CSS classes and styling
     [] JS for audio interactivity